Pupil Premium Funding

-At Watling Park School, we believe that every child has the right to achieve, succeed and thrive.
+At Watling Park, we believe that every child has the right to achieve, succeed and thrive.
 We have high aspirations and ambitions for all of our children.
-We are driven by our belief that every child should have the opportunity to learn, make progress and fulfil their potential.
-As a school community, we work together collaboratively to carefully assess and monitor each child and to tailor learning opportunities to enable every child to realise their full potential.
+We are driven by our belief that children should have the opportunity to learn, make progress and fulfil their potential.
+As a school community, we work together collaboratively to assess carefully and monitor each child and to tailor learning opportunities to enable every child’s success.

-Our key focus in determining effective use of the Pupil Premium Grant is to narrow the gap between pupil groups to ensure that every child is able to make at least good progress.
-Nationally, children who are entitled to Free School Meals have historically achieved less well than their peers.
-At Watling Park School, we intend to ensure that the gap is closed for all groups of pupils and we will carefully monitor any trends in attainment for specific individuals or groups to ensure we can maximise the efficacy of our interventions and support.
+Nationally and historically, children who are entitled to Free School Meals have achieved less well than their peers.
+At Watling Park, we intend to ensure that the gap is closed for all groups of pupils and we will carefully monitor any trends in attainment for specific individuals or groups to ensure we can maximise the impact of our interventions and support.

-How do we decide what to use pupil premium for?
+How do we decide what to use Pupil Premium funding for?

 - Supporting families with uniform and clothing requirements

 - Recruitment of additional non-class based senior and support staff to enable the teaching of children in smaller groups

 - Purchase of additional reading books and materials to support progress and attainment

 - Professional development through releasing teachers to work with colleagues across the school and the Trust to raise standards and close the attainment gap

 - Additional interventions to provide small group catch up sessions, including 1:1 tuition for targeted children